 Read my full article explaining the TSA 3-1-1 liquids rule.

 Can you take stick deodorant on a plane?

 Firstly, solid stick deodorants are allowed in carry on luggage and it doesn’t matter about the size either since it is classed as a solid and not a liquid.
 Also powder and crystal deodorants are allowed, although I have never seen or heard of this type before, to be honest.

 What is stick deodorant?
 It is a solid deodorant.
 Usually these are in containers that allow the solid stick to be moved up the container as it gets used.
 They are rather like glue sticks if you have used those.

 These do not need to be put into the clear zip quart size plastic bags when carried in carry on luggage.

 Buying deodorant after airport security

-Many larger airports have many stores after passing through the airport security checkpoint to relieve you of your hard-earned money.
+Many larger airports have many stores after passing through the airport checkpoint to relieve you of your hard-earned money.

 In some of these stores, you will probably be able to buy deodorant in regular size containers, not just travel sized deodorant.
 You can buy these and bring them on the plane with you since you have already cleared security.